The 2 Biggest Mistakes You're Making on Bunker Shots

 2 Tips for Hitting Bunker Shots

-1. This club, or whichever one you select, should never make contact with the ball.
+1. This club, or whichever one you select, should contact the ball.

 What you are trying to do is have the club enter the sand behind the ball, get a cushion of sand in between the club and the ball, and let that sand ride that ball onto the green.
 That little amount of sand that is on the face, I want it there.
 I don't want to hear the click of this club hitting the ball.
 That is an indication that you got to handsy or to shallow and flipped through that bunker shot.
 You are not going to like that one, it is going to go sailing over the green.